BF20/CSC207_PROJECT/README.md

 CSC207 Project at the University of Toronto.
 Includes the code for the project and related assignment work.

 ## Understanding the structure of the project
-The project is split into multiple directories: one containing the work on the project itself and other directories containing assignment submissions.

-# HABIT BUILDER PROJECT
-"Habit Builder Project" Contains the code for the project itself. "src" contains the soruce code and "data" contains the user data in the form of .csv files.

-# MARKUS ASSIGNMENT 3
-"Markus Assignment 3" contains the code and files for that markus assignment.
+The project is contained in "habit Builder Project".
+Inside this directory there are two folders: "data" which contains the user data for the app. "data" can behave as if it were on a sever. "src" contains the source code.